Academic

 We use Number Corner, a district-adopted, skill-building program that revolves around the classroom calendar, providing daily practice as well as continual encounters with broader mathematical concepts.

-We implement Heggerty, a phonemic learning program that helps children with the beginning building blocks of reading and writing.
+We also use Heggerty Phonemic Awareness, a learning program that helps children with the beginning building blocks of reading and writing.

 Working on name writing!